lischilpp/opengl-3d-engine/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## ❤️ Credits
-Some parts of the code are inspired by this great OpenGL Tutorial: https://learnopengl.com/
+All resources in folder res/ are public domain images.

-The textures are public domain images from https://texture.ninja.
+The textures are from https://texture.ninja.

-The skybox is also public domain and can be found here: https://opengameart.org/content/space-skyboxes-0.
+The skybox can be found here: https://opengameart.org/content/space-skyboxes-0.

 Loading of texture images is done using the public domain library stb.